A new Swedish restaurant in South Korea

 Read Margareta Schildt Landgren's profile of Daniel Berlin, one of Sweden's most talented chefs who produces stunning innovative dishes in his restaurant in Skåne in southern Sweden.
 Read more >>>

-Strawberry recipes bag the top two places in our Top Ten for June with homemade snaps creeping in at number 10.
-To view the Top Ten Recipes for June click here.
+Saft (cordial/syrup) recipes bag two of the top three places in our Top Ten for July, but semlor (Lenten buns) are hanging in there, long after the end of Lent!
+To view the Top Ten Recipes for July click here.

 Please visit our Facebook page